eregeikechukwu/bankistsite/README.md

 Simulated a non database Authentication process login with username: js  password: 1111.

-Used as a major JavaScript learnimg project.
+Used as a major JavaScript practice project